-How to Use Self Assessment Tools to Help You Choose a Career
+How to Use Self Assessment Tools to Choose a Career

-- Values: the things that are important to you, like achievement, status, and autonomy
+- Values: the things that are important, like achievement, status, and autonomy

-- Personality: a person's individual traits, motivational drives, needs and attitudes
+- Personality: a person's traits, motivational drives, needs, and attitudes

-- Aptitudes: the activities you are good at, such as writing, computer programming, and teaching.
-An aptitude may be a natural skill or one you acquired.
+- Aptitude: the activities you are good at, such as writing, computer programming, and teaching.
+They may be natural skills or ones acquired through training and education.

-Many people choose to hire a career counselor who will administer a variety of self-assessment inventories.
-What follows is a discussion of the different types of tools you may encounter, as well as some other things to consider when using your results to help you choose a career.
+Many people hire a career counselor to help them with this process and administer a variety of self-assessment inventories.
+What follows is a discussion of the different types of tools, as well as some other things to consider when using your results to choose a career.

-Your values are possibly the most important thing to consider when you're choosing an occupation.
-If you don't take your values into account when planning your career, there's a good chance you'll dislike your work and therefore not succeed in it.
-For example, someone who needs to have autonomy in his work would not be happy in a job where every action is decided by someone else.
+Your values are possibly the most important thing to consider when choosing an occupation.
+If you don't take them into account when planning your career, there's a good chance you'll dislike your work and therefore not succeed in it.
+For example, someone who prefers autonomy would not be happy in a job where he or she can't be independent.

 There are two types of values: intrinsic and extrinsic.
 Intrinsic values are related to the work itself and what it contributes to society.
 Extrinsic values include external features, such as physical setting and earning potential.
-Value inventories will ask you to answer questions like the following:
+Value inventories will ask questions like the following: